ZiwenZhuang/ZiwenZhuang.github.io/_pages/cv.md

 ======
 * B.S. in Computer Science and Technology, ShanghaiTech University, 2020
 * Summer session, University of California, Berkeley, 2017
-* M.S. in Computer Science and Technology, ShanghaiTech University, 2024 (expected)
+* M.S. in Computer Science and Technology, ShanghaiTech University, 2024
+* Ph.D in Computer Science and Technology, Tsinghua University

 Work experience
 ======